Nyki-Anderson/shape-share/docs/README.md

 ```

 ## Terminal Emulator
 I am in love with [iTerm2](https://iterm2.com/features.html) and I use it in conjunction with [Oh My ZSH](https://ohmyz.sh/).
 Just a beautiful combination.
+I split my terminal into three corners: one vertical that I reserve for updates, installs, and commands that can be run in my home directory, and two horizontal splits that I use for directory specific commands.

+### Oh My Zsh!
+Plugins
-### Here is my short list of **oh my .zsh** plugins.
+Here is my short list of **oh my .zsh** plugins.
 You don’t need much for this zsh framework and I haven’t even scratched the surface!

 ```shell
 # Plugins